c-blake/cligen/README.md

 when isMainModule:
   import cligen; dispatch(foobar)
 ```
-Want to expose two or more procs into a command with subcommands a la git
+Want to expose two or more procs into a command with subcommands a la `git`
-or nimble?
+or `nimble`?
 Just use `dispatchMulti`:
 ```nim
 proc foo(myMandatory: int, mynums: seq[int], foo=1, verb=false) =
   ##Some API call